wangshengjia/LeeGo/README.md

 LeeGo is a lightweight Swift framework that helps you decouple & modularise your UI component into small pieces of LEGO style's bricks, to make UI development declarative, configurable and highly reusable.

 ## Rational behind
-We all know that MVC pattern have some serious problems when dealing with a complex iOS project.
+We all know that MVC pattern has some serious problems when dealing with a complex iOS project.
 Fortunately there are also a bunch of approaches that aim to fix the problems, most of them mainly address the `Controller` part, such as MVP, MVVM, MVSM or VIPER.
-But there is barely a thing which address the `View` part.
-Is that means we just run out of all the problems in the `View` part ?
-I think the answer is NO, especially when we need our app to be full responsive.
+But there is barely a thing which addresses the `View` part.
+Does that mean we just run out of all the problems in the `View` part ?
+I think the answer is NO, especially when we need our app to be fully responsive.

 I’ve talked this once in my [blog post](https://medium.com/@victor_wang/build-your-cells-in-a-way-of-lego-fbf6a1133bb1#.ud8o1v5zl) and also on a [dotSwift’s talk](http://www.thedotpost.com/2016/01/victor-wang-build-ios-ui-in-the-way-of-lego-bricks).
 Please checkout through for more details.